froukje/datamapu/content/posts/classical_ml/adaboost.md

 clf.estimator_weights_
 ```

 which for this example shows, that all three estimators have weight $1$.
+Note, that sklearn gives a weight of $1$, although the individual models show Total Errors greater than $0$.
+This is due to a different implementation of the algorithm.
+By the time, writing this post the default algorithm in [sklearn](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.AdaBoostClassifier.html) is *SAMME.R.*.
+A dicussion about why the weights are $1$ can be found on [stackoverflow](https://stackoverflow.com/questions/31981453/why-estimator-weight-in-samme-r-adaboost-algorithm-is-set-to-1).
 The final prediction is then achieved by adding up the weights for each class predicted amd the larger value is the final prediction.
 Since the weights in this case are all $1$, it is the same as the majority vote.
 To illustrate the model we can plot the three stumps created.
 We can access them using the *estimators_* attribute.
 Note that creating the stumps contains randomness, when the modified dataset is constructed, as described above.
 In order to make the results reproducible the *random_seed* is set, when fitting the model.

 ```Python
 from sklearn import tree